CMCD1996/Portfolio/index.md

 layout: default
 ---

-Welcome to my personal website.
+# Welcome

 My interests lie at the intersection of business, finance, and technology.

-I have experience in infrastructure, corporate finance, consulting and energy.

-I strive to solve some of the most pressing issues facing society.

-Technology will continue to play a pivotal role in addressing these issues.
-I am interested in utilising technology to address the energy transition, poor infrastructure, racial and gender inequality and financial illiteracy with Venture Capital and Private Equity.
+Technology will continue to play a pivotal role in addressing the most pressing issues facing society.
+I am interested in utilising technology, venture capital and private equity to address these issues.
+In particular, I focus on using my skills to address the energy transition, infrastructure needs, financial illiteracy and gender inequality.

 I completed a Bachelor of Commerce / Bachelor of Engineering (Honours) degree at the University of Auckland (2015 - 2020), majoring in Finance and specialising in Engineering Science.